-The Board adopted a new risk appetite statement in 2021.
+The Board adopted a new risk appetite statement in 2021 which was reviewed in 2022

 The Company operates in compliance with ASX Corporate Governance Principle 7.2.

 A listed entity should disclose:

 - a) if it has an internal audit function, how the function is structured and what role it performs; or - b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.